kanishkmehta29/TileTown/Readme.md

 # TileTown 🏘️

 A real-time multiplayer virtual office game built with Go backend and Phaser.js frontend.
-Players can create or join virtual office rooms, move around in a 2D office environment, and interact with other players in real-time.
+Players can create or join virtual office rooms, move around in a 2D office environment, interact with other players in real-time, chat privately, and make video calls with nearby colleagues.

 ## 🎮 Features